 - No screens an hour before bed

 - Establishing and maintaining a bedtime routine so the body learns the next thing in the routine is sleep

 - Go to bed at the same time every day and get up at the same time every day, whether it's a week day or weekend"

 Encourage virtual meet-ups

-Try to help your child stay in touch with the people they are close to, Dr van Zwanenberg says: "I would encourage some form of contact via the internet or phone with their friends so that social anxieties do not grow when they reintegrate with their friends and fellow pupils, and social distancing ceases.
-There is also useful information from charities including the National Autistic Society."
+Try to help your child stay in touch with the people they are close to.
+Dr van Zwanenberg says: "I would encourage some form of contact via the internet or phone with their friends so that social anxieties do not grow when social distancing ceases and they reintegrate with their friends and fellow pupils.
+There is also useful information from charities, including the National Autistic Society."

 Dr van Zwanenberg added that it was important for families to follow all official Public Health England advice around frequent hand-washing and social distancing.